sakshamv30/sakshamv30/README.md

 :pushpin: Liked this introduction, You can also made similar for yourself.
 Star and Fork this [README](https://github.com/GOVINDDIXIT/GOVINDDIXIT)
 Here are some ideas to get you started:

-- 🔭 I’m currently working on GIS Based Webapp using Openlayers6, Javascript, Jquery etc.
+- 🔭 I’m have worked on GIS Based Webapp using Openlayers6, Javascript, Jquery etc.
 - 🌱 I’m currently learning how to write models for Kaggle contests.
-- 👯 I’m looking to collaborate on end-to-end projects on data-modeling and data-visualization
+- 👯 Collaborate on end-to-end projects on data-modeling and data-visualization
-- 🤔 I’m looking for help with start with a machine learning project.
+- 🤔 I’m looking for summer internship in the summer of 2021.
 - ⚡ Fun fact: I can bake cookies, cakes and pizza.